kej715/DtCyber/NOS2.8.7/README.md

 configuration to include PID's and LID's for adjacent NJE nodes, it will update the UMass Mailer configuration to enable exchanging e-mail with any new NJE or TCP/IP nodes, and it will update the *DtCyber* configuration to include definitions for NJE terminal(s).
-Finally, `reconfigure` will create a new deadstart tape.
-4. Shutdown and re-deadstart the system using the new deadstart tape.
+4. If you have started *DtCyber* using the `node start` command, enter the `make_ds_tape` command at the `Operator>` prompt.
+Otherwise, execute the command `node make-ds-tape` in the NOS2.8.7 directory.
+This will create a new deadstart tape that includes changes made in step 3.
+The new deadstart tape image will be in file NOS2.8.7/tapes/newds.tap.
+5. Shutdown the system, rename NOS2.8.7/tapes/newds.tap to NOS2.8.7/tapes/ds.tap, and
+restart *DtCyber*.
 This will activate the system's new machine identifer, NDL, NCF, PID/LID, and e-mail routing configurations.

 As the network topology is likely to change and expand over time, you should execute `git pull` periodically to ensure that your copy of the